Ben Gannon-Doak: International career

 On 2 September 2021, after previously representing the under-16s, Gannon-Doak made his debut for Scotland U17, scoring in a 1–1 draw against Wales.
 He helped the U17 team qualify for the 2022 UEFA European Under-17 Championship, but missed the tournament due to injury.

 Gannon-Doak was included in the under-21 squad for the first time in September 2022, aged 16.
 He made his debut as a substitute on 22 September 2022 against Northern Ireland and scored within seven minutes; in doing so, he became the youngest ever goalscorer for the Scotland U21s.

 In May 2024, Gannon-Doak was called up to the senior side for the first time, as part of their provisional squad for UEFA Euro 2024.
 On 4 June, he was forced to withdraw from the squad due to injury.

 Gannon-Doak made his senior international debut on 5 September 2024, coming on as a substitute in a 3–2 defeat to Poland.

 He scored his first senior international goal in a FIFA World Cup 2026 qualifier against Greece on 15 November 2025.
 Three days later, Gannon-Doak provided an assist for a bicycle kick by Scott McTominay in the 3rd minute of a 4–2 victory against Denmark, a match which sealed Scotland's first World Cup appearance since 1998; although he sustained an injury in the 21st minute of the match and had to be stretchered off.

+On 19 May 2026, Gannon-Doak was selected in the 26-man squad for the 2026 FIFA World Cup.

 Personal life

+Gannon-Doak is a practicing Roman Catholic.

 His grandfather Martin Doak (1964–2024) was also a footballer, having made more than 300 appearances across two spells for Greenock Morton.

+Upon transferring to Bournemouth in 2025, he adopted the name "Gannon-Doak" for the back of his shirt to reflect both his parents' names; in place of "Doak" which he had worn in seasons prior.

+He married Rachel Kennedy in the summer of 2026.